rivt-info/rivtinfo.github.io/index.md

 principles and the collective wisdom of the engineering professions.
-It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve, by building on numerous contributions.
+It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve by building on numerous contributions.

-Many 21st century engineering technologies are fully developed and design methods may see little or no change for decades.
-Productive engineering work then lies, not so much in technological innovation, but in understanding and combining and adapting various established design methodologies and technologies to the needs of a particular project.
+Many 21st century engineering technologies are fully developed, and design methods may see little or no change for decades.
+Productive engineering work lies not so much in new technological innovation, but in combining and adapting various established design methodologies and technologies to the needs of a particular project.

 Engineering documents are the mechanism for working out these successful combinations.
-If universal "cut and paste" editing of large libraries of existing documents becomes possible, including:
+If universal "cut and paste" editing of large existing libraries becomes possible, including:

 - explanatory text
 - images